 During the period that Dylan made his last visit to New York, over two hundred people died as a direct result of the city’s air pollution and this certainly wouldn’t have helped a man with breathing problems!

 So these are the facts of the case.
-Dylan would have loved to have been a heavy drinker to suit his image of a poet – but his body wouldn’t let him.
+Dylan would have loved to have been a heavy drinker to suit his image of a poet – but what killed him was that his body wouldn’t let him.

-If you would like to read more on the life and death of Dylan Thomas, I wholeheartedly recommend the book Fatal Neglect – Who Killed Dylan Thomas? by David N. Thomas, published by Seren Books.
+If you would like to read more on the life of Dylan Thomas and what killed him, I wholeheartedly recommend the book Fatal Neglect – Who Killed Dylan Thomas? by David N. Thomas, published by Seren Books.